Who benefits from the Australian Camp Oven Festival?

 When you enter the festival all main stage entertainment and demonstrations by various groups are paid for.
 Available to purchase on site is: food, merchandise, goods from stall holders and raffles.
 Some onsite competitions will have a small entry fee.

 The early spring weather on the Darling Downs can be unpredictable.
 The weather can range from hot and dusty days through to cool/cold evenings.
-Campers should come prepared for any eventuality.
+Visitors should come prepared for any eventuality.

 What food is available to purchase over the weekend?

 Of course there is some great camp oven food available to purchase with everything from cornmeat fritters, to stews and damper.
-Also onsite, some other options will be hot chips, cooked breakfast, sandwiches, ice-cream, hot potatoes and deserts.
+Some other options will be hot chips, cooked breakfast, sandwiches, ice-cream, hot potatoes and deserts.

 Is there water onsite and is it potable?